Meetings

 We are all about Service

-We are a Northwoods area Club of some 22 members dedicated to service for our communities and the Mission of Lions Clubs International.
+We are a Northwoods area Club of some 22 members dedicated to service for our communities (Phelps / Land O'Lakes) and the Mission of Lions Clubs International.
 We strive to uphold the Lions Code of Ethics and appreciate the support and encouragement of our communities.
-We are Rollie Alger, Wally Beversdorf, Larry Bickelhaupt, Keith DeVos, Gerry Gifford, Arnie Gink, Tom Hickson, George Hockers, Mike Hoff, Lorin Johnson, Paul Kemppainen, Dennis Konieczka, Chuck Konnow, Dick Martin, Joel McClure, Mike McAdams, Ed Rahn, Charlie Requa, Ron Schurrer, Jim Schweizer, Peter Shindelholz, and Bill Wilkinson.
+We are Rollie Alger, Wally Beversdorf, Larry Bickelhaupt, Keith DeVos, Gerry Gifford, Arnie Gink, George Hockers, Lorin Johnson, Paul Kemppainen, Dennis Konieczka, Chuck Konnow, Dick Martin, Mike McAdams, Joel McClure, Ed Rahn, Charlie Requa, Jim Schweizer, Peter Shindelholz, Clyde Scott, Scott Stegemann and Bill Wilkinson.

-In addition to service and support for our local communities, we strive to support the Wisconsin Eye Bank, the Lions Foundation Camp in Rosholt serving blind and seriously disabled children and young adults, and the Seeing Eye Dog Training Institute in Michigan.
+In addition to service and support for our local communities (scholarships, food pantry, library and community events), we strive to support the Lions Wisconsin Eye Bank, the Seeing Eye Dog Training Institute in Michigan and the Lions Foundation Camp in Rosholt, WI serving blind and seriously disabled children and young adults.
 We support national and internation Lions efforts in sight and health; and in times of natural disasters, we also try to support our fellow Lions Clubs to deliver relief for victims in there respective locations.

 If you have interest in joining our efforts or ideas on how we may better serve our communities, please contact us.

-Lions meet the needs of local communities and the world every day because they share a core belief – to serve their community.
+Lions are all about Service: Lions meet the needs of local communities and the world every day because they share a core belief – to serve their communities.

 Lions Clubs International is the world's largest service club organization.
 We have 1.35 million members in more than 45,000 clubs in more than 206 countries and geographic areas.